By: Lorenzo L. Sellers, Founder

 Racism is a problem and practice of those in power.
 Change out those in power, remove racism from the top.

-It's amazing and also extremely discouraging to see that even here in 2021, the black community is still dealing with white people who still seek to do us harm.
+It's amazing and also extremely discouraging to see that even here in 2021, the black community is still dealing with people who still seek to do us harm.
 Policies and laws are still slanted to favor the livelihood, safety, and power of white people before it would ever benefit black people or anyone else of color en masse.
 What's even more tiring is that we honestly expect those same white people to help us change these policies that benefit their wealth, safety, health, and livelihood to include us.

 As a business owner, I've learn to adopt the mindset that if I want something to change in my life, I MUST CHANGE IT.
 It's the only way.
 God will help but he won't do it all on his own.
 Faith without works is dead.